arianna-axe-paterson/academic-kickstart/content/authors/admin/_index.md

 user_groups:

 ---
 Hello!
 I am a fourth year History Student at Carleton University.
 I am currently completing a Greek and Roman Studies Minor.
 I'm hoping in the future to work in some aspect of the publishing world, a recent revelation.
-In my free time I enjoy reading (Harry Potter, Donna Tartt and Sappho), facetiming my 5 dogs and listening to and playing music.
+In my free time I enjoy reading (Harry Potter, Donna Tartt and Sappho), FaceTiming my 5 dogs and listening to and playing music.